 Best Option for the Long Sleeve No Time To Die Henley

-There’s definitely worse ways to spend fifteen bucks.
-I think it’s pretty obvious from the product photo that we’re not getting the thickest material here.
+There’s definitely worse ways to spend twenty bucks.
+I think it’s pretty obvious from the product photo that we’re not getting the heaviest material here.
 But other details are actually a pretty darn good match.
 The fabric has that slub texture.
 The collar shape and placket come close to what we want.
 It even has the rib knit cuffs and straight hem.
-If you’re in the market for a lighter weight henley, this should get the job done until you’re ready to invest a little more.
+If you’re in the market for a lighter weight Henley, this should get the job done until you’re ready to invest a little more.
+And if you check out the comments below, you’ll that Justin seems to be pretty happy wiht his.
 Sizes small to XXL are available on the Kohl’s website.

-Old Navy Textured-Knit Long Sleeve Henley in Feta: on sale for $19.97
+Vince Long Sleeve Henley T-Shirt in Optic White: on sale for $59.97

 When you name your company after a specific style of shirt, I’ll assume you produce a decent alternative.
 And hnly actually has two.
 I’m featuring their “Venice” model here.
 The slub cotton fabric, the rib knit cuffs, straight hem, and metal buttons are just what we want.
 As for the color: I’m pretty sure that their “white” is actually white and not eggshell, ivory or creme.
 So that’s a strike against it.
 On the other hand, hnly makes their shirts in Los Angeles from 100% cotton organic.
 And I’m happy to give them points for that.
 The other model you may want to check out is the Bourdain.
 It’s a slightly heavier jersey cotton and it has a curved hem.
 But the collar and cuffs on that one are closer to the Rag & Bone.